corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/notary-uniqueness-metrics.md

 The uniqueness checker handles the business logic of uniqueness checking.
 The implemenation is batched at two levels and three categories of metrics are provided:

 * Metrics starting with `uniqueness.checker.batch` relate to "top level" metrics, which apply to a single batch processed by the uniqueness checker.
 As a batch may contain requests from different notary services and/or virtual nodes, these metrics provide no context as to the identities of the batch being processed.
 * Metrics starting with `uniqueness.checker.subbatch` relate to "sub-batch level" metrics.
-Each sub-batch represents a partition for each notary virtual node identity within a batch, and therefore are associated with this context via the existing `virtualnode.source` tag, which is already used in the context of P2P metrics.
+Each sub-batch represents a partition for each notary virtual node identity within a batch.
+The virtual node identity is captured via the existing `virtualnode.source` tag.
 * Metrics starting with `uniqueness.checker.request` relate to metrics applicable to specific requests within a sub-batch, such as the result of a request.
 These are also tagged with the `virtualnode.source`.

 |Metric Name|Type|Tags|Description|